Airflow

 fleet, we also offer gpu

-, which provides your workflow with an NVIDIA GPU.
+, which provides your workflow with an NVIDIA GPU pre-installed with CUDA.

 The full list of available compute profiles can be found here.